deargle-classes/msbx5500-spring-2020-project/report.md

   * **Malware**: any software intentionally designed to cause damage to a computer, server, client, or computer network.
   * **Mine digital currencies**: type of currency that has no physical form and only exists in digital form/ virtual money and cryptocurrency.

 For this project we will use the [CTU-13 dataset](https://www.stratosphereips.org/datasets-ctu13) of botnet traffic that was captured by the CTU University, Czech Republic, in 2011, along with the [Kddcup99](https://datahub.io/machine-learning/kddcup99) data set.
-We will use predictive analytics to classify the netflow as a botnet or not, and also provide the type of malicious attack.
+We will use predictive analytics to classify the netflow as a botnet or not.

 ### Data Understanding
 #### CTU-13 dataset